 Dr. Criddle is President-Elect of the American Choral Directors Association-Utah and Utah board member for the National Collegiate Choral Organization.
 His compositions and arrangements are available through Earthsongs and Santa Barbara Music Publishing, and his pioneering 2006 translation of the third-century Chinese musical treatise by philosopher Ruan Ji is published by Asian Music (University of Texas Press).

-Recent invitations include guest conductor of the Utah Junior High Honors Choral Festival (2014), keynote speaker for the Shanghai Music Conductors Association Conference (2013), conductor-in-residence for the Beijing Chemical Technology University Choirs (2013), guest conductor of Utah Lyric Opera (2012) and conductor-in-residence of Sine Nomine (2012), Cuba's professional, all-male, SATB ensemble.
-In summer 2014, Dr. Criddle will return to mainland China to teach choral music for several weeks at Fudan University, Shanghai LiXin University of Commerce, and Shanghai Jiaotong University.
+Recent invitations include professor-in-residence/guest conductor at Fudan University (summers 2015, 2014), guest conductor of the Utah Junior High Honors Choral Festival (2014), keynote speaker for the Shanghai Music Conductors Association Conference (2014, 2013), professor-in-residence/guest conductor at Beijing Chemical Technology University (summer 2013), guest conductor of Utah Lyric Opera (2012), and conductor-in-residence of Sine Nomine (summer 2012), Cuba's professional, male ensemble.
+In 2015, Dr. Criddle will conduct the Weber District Junior High Festival Choir in Utah and the Cypress Creek Foundation for the Arts Invitational High School Choral Festival Choir near Houston, Texas.

 He completed his Doctorate of Musical Arts in Conducting at the University of Michigan and his Masters of Music in Choral Conducting at the Eastman School of Music.
 At Stanford University, he received his Masters of Arts in East Asian Studies and Bachelors of Arts in Vocal Performance and Chinese.
 Previous teaching posts include the University of Michigan, Eastman Community Music School, and the Young Musicians Program at the University of California, Berkeley.